MatthewHaas/circos/200511_version/README.md

 ## repeat_specific_circos.conf
 Repeat-specific circos configuration file.
 Pairs with _run_repeat_circos.sh_.
 Currently it only breaks down the long terminal repeats (LTRs) into _Gypsy_, _Copia_, and _otherLTRs_.
 Other types of repetitive elements (long and short interspersed nuclear repeats-- _LINEs_ and _SINEs_) and DNA elements are not currently in this config file (as of 12 May 2020) because they are already present in the main circos plot.
 Unless we want to include them here instead?

+## replace_scaffold_names_for_circos.sh
+Shell script that **should** search for scaffold names according to the the Dovetail numbering system and replace them with a numbering system (1-16) that is preferred by circos using sed.
+I say **should** because it is not currently working when the script is submitted to the queue.
+It does, however, work when the code itself is entered directly on the command line.
+The purpose of this script is to make scaffold numbering systems understandable by circos.
+Specifically, this was made for the repeat-specific (gypsy, copia, other LTR) circos plot that we are planning to include in the Supplemental material.

 ## run_make_LTR_density_files.sh
 Shell script that launches the R script _make_LTR_density_files_for_circos.R_